-FRATM: Connects two Customer sites, one having Frame Relay Port and the other an ATM Port, to provide transparent interworking between Frame Relay and ATM networks.
+FRATM: Connects two Customer sites, one having a Frame Relay Port and the other an ATM Port, to provide transparent inter-working between the Frame Relay and ATM networks.

 FRS: Frame Relay Service.
-A wide area data service that provides high throughput and low delay via packet-switching technology.
-FRS offers Customers the capability to connect locations via PVCs for data transmission.
+A wide area data service that provides high throughput and low delay via packetswitching technology.
+It offers Customer the capability to connect locations via PVCs for data transmission.